Skip to main content

 KILT Decentralized Identifiers (DIDs)

-A KILT decentralized identifier (DID) is a string of letters and numbers uniquely identifying each KILT user.
-A DID can be thought of as a container of different keys that are all under the control of the same DID subject.
-For the official W3C DID spec, please visit the DID Core spec page; for the official KILT DID method specification, see the KILT DID spec page.
+For the official W3C DID spec, read the DID Core spec page; for the official KILT DID method specification, read the KILT DID spec page.

 Light DIDs